Last Updated on5 min read

 Case law: In Balfour v.
 Balfour, a husband promised to pay maintenance allowance every month to his wife, so long as they remain separate.
 When he failed to perform this promise, she brought an action to enforce it.
 As it is an agreement of domestic nature, it was held that it does not contemplate to create any legal obligation.

-Example: A has two cars- one black and the other white.
-He offers to sell one of his cars to B. A intends to sell the black one while B accepts the offer believing that it is for the white car.
+Example: A has two Bike – one black and the other white.
+He offers to sell one of his Bike to B. A intends to sell the black one while B accepts the offer believing that it is for the white Bike.
 Here, A and B are not thinking in the same sense of a particular thing.
 In this situation, there is a mistake, so it cannot be said to be free consent.

 Capacity of the parties

-The third element is the capacity of the parties to make a valid contract.
+The third essential element of a valid contract is the capacity of the parties to make a valid contract.
 Capacity or incapacity of a person could be decided only after calculating various factors.

 Section 11 of the Indian Contract Act,1872 elaborates on the issue by providing that a person who-